Advanced Therapies in Wound Management

 Giuseppe Turchetti (Italy, Scula Superiore Sant'Anna

-- Expected publication: Spring 2018, with official launch at the EWMA 2018 Conference in Poland.
+Publiced by the Journal of Wound Care in May 2018, with official launch at the EWMA 2018 Conference in Krakow, Poland.